DSRemapper/DSRemapper.Documentation/Plugins/DSRemapper.COMM/DSRCOMM-Protocol.md

   byte ReportIdCount; // If this value is more than one, DSRemapper will spect multiple Input Reports per request unsigned short AccelerometerScale;
   unsigned short GyroscopeScale;
   byte ReportACK : 1; // Report as ACK.
-If 1, then DSRemapper.COMM will use 0x03 Code for data retrive
-  byte reserved : 7;
+If set, then DSRemapper will use 0x03 Code for data retrive byte CRC16 : 1; // if set, DSRemapper will expect a CRC16 on the last bytes of the InputReport and the OutputReport.
+Otherwise, this bytes can be used for data transfer byte CustomName : 1; // if set, DSRemapper will request a custom name with 0x10 code byte reserved : 5;
   byte reserved[27];
 }
 ```